Babinda State Hotel: History

 Designed by architects in the Department of Public Works and built by day labour, the hotel opened its doors to guests in May 1917.
 The hotel was a two storied modern structure of concrete and wood with a corrugated iron roof.
 It had 58 bedrooms, 24 in the First Class Section and 34 in the Second Class Section, and was "splendidly furnished throughout", with reputedly one of the largest bars of any hotel in Queensland.
 The new State Hotel was designed as a showpiece, and was to be the social centre of Babinda, as well as a major physical landmark in the town.
 It was the entertainment venue for important visitors and Prime Ministers Billy Hughes and Stanley Bruce were both greeted at civic receptions in the hotel.

 Initially the hotel was operated by the Home Department and with a Manager appointed and paid by the department.
-Following the passing of the State Enterprises Act of 1918 the management of the hotel was transferred to State Enterprises, which were administered by the State Trade Office - a part of the Department of Labour and Industry.
+Following the passing of the State Enterprises Act 1918 the management of the hotel was transferred to State Enterprises, which were administered by the State Trade Office - a part of the Department of Labour and Industry.

-Unlike nearly all other State Enterprises, the State Hotel actually made money.
+Unlike nearly all other state enterprises, the State Hotel actually made money.
 In 1929 its turnover in the bar was more than a week and that of the house was almost a week.
 However, with the onset of the economic depression from 1929 and the massive losses other state enterprises were experiencing, the newly elected Country Party Government (Moore Ministry) in Queensland was intent on selling off all state enterprises.

-Sale of the hotel was announced in Queensland Parliament in September 1929 with the reading of a special bill The Babinda State Hotel Sale Act of 1929.
+Sale of the hotel was announced in Queensland Parliament in September 1929 with the reading of a special bill for the Babinda State Hotel Sale Act 1929.
 To entice buyers the government offered a monopoly on hotel trade in the town at least until 1935.
 It was also a condition of the sale that the purchaser make an application to the licensing court for the deletion of the word "State" from the name of the hotel.
 Babinda residents opposed the decision to sell the hotel and urged the government to grant additional liquor licences in the area.
 The Labor party also expressed concern that a syndicate of Italians might buy the hotel, with the leader of the ALP William Forgan Smith suggesting that action had to be taken to safeguard the rights of Britishers.
 Despite this opposition the sale of the hotel went ahead as planned.